 We’re here to support you to get out of debt.
 One of the terms of our service is that you don’t take on more credit while you’re working with us.
 If you do, we may have to close your CAP Plan.

 Will working with CAP affect my credit rating?

 Working with CAP is likely to negatively affect your credit rating.
 This is because our focus is to get you debt free in a way that is suitable and manageable for you.
+If the amount that you can pay back is less than the contractual amount the creditors want, the account may fall into arrears.
 Sometimes this means your creditor issues default notices, which affects your credit rating.